searxng/searxng/docs/dev/engines/engine_overview.rst

    - :ref:`configured engines`
    - :ref:`settings engines`

-SearXNG is a metasearch-engine_, so it uses different search engines to provide better results.
+Zhensa is a metasearch-engine_, so it uses different search engines to provide better results.

-Because there is no general search API which could be used for every search engine, an adapter has to be built between SearXNG and the external search engines.
-Adapters are stored under the folder :origin:`searx/engines`.
+Because there is no general search API which could be used for every search engine, an adapter has to be built between Zhensa and the external search engines.
+Adapters are stored under the folder :origin:`zhensa/engines`.

 .. _general engine configuration:

 General Engine Configuration
 ============================

-It is required to tell SearXNG the type of results the engine provides.
+It is required to tell Zhensa the type of results the engine provides.
 The arguments can be set in the engine file or in the settings file (normally ``settings.yml``).
 The arguments in the settings file override the ones in the engine file.